null Skip to main content

 At the end of the day, no matter how you store the leaves, it's inevitable that the quality will erode as time passes.

 Tea is always best to enjoy fresh.
-So the best advice might be - drink quickly!
+So the best advice might be to drink while it's fresh!

 Yuki